 - Repurchase Agreement of securities that have the full faith and credit of the United States of America;

-- Money Market Mutual Funds registered under the Investment Company Act of 1940, provided that the portfolio is limited to a.) and b.) above;
+- Money Market Mutual Funds registered under the Investment Company Act of 1940, provided that the portfolio is limited to 1.) and 2.) above;

 - The Public Treasurer’s Investment Pool, commonly known as The Illinois Funds, established under Section 17 of the State Treasurer Act.